Yu (surname 于)

-Yu (于 (Yú, jyu4, jyu1)) is the 82nd surname mentioned in the Hundred Family Surnames.
+Yu (于 (Yú, jyu4, jyu1)) is a Chinese family name.
 According to the 2006 census of People's Republic of China, it ranks 38th nationally.
-In 2019 it was the 41st most common surname in Mainland China.
-The name is transliterated as Vuu in Vietnamese but is very rare in Vietnam.
+In 2019 it was the 41st most common surname in mainland China.
+The name is transliterated as Vu in Vietnamese but is very rare in Vietnam.
 It is the 82nd name on the Hundred Family Surnames poem.

-Note that even though the literary usage of the character 於 was simplified to 于 in simplified Chinese, the surname usages of 於 was unchanged.
-So both are recognized as distinct surnames in both simplified and traditional Chinese.
+Note that even though the literary usage of the character 於 was simplified to 于 in simplified Chinese, the surname usages of 於 was unchanged, so both are recognized as distinct surnames in both simplified and traditional Chinese.

 於 is the 203rd name on the Hundred Family Surnames.
 375th-most common name shared by 0.0074% of the population or 99,000 people, with the province with the most being Jiangsu.

 Distribution

 Of the top 30 cities in China, 于 ranked 9th most common in the cities of both Changchun and Harbin.